bitrix24/b24restdocs/api-reference/crm/requisites/universal/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergei's file: what fields consist of, what they are needed for
+- from Sergey's file: what fields they consist of, what they are needed for

 {% endnote %}